 It is usually natural and humanlike to want to be accepted by the people around you.
 Just like Abraham Maslow once demonstrated in his hierarchy of needs theory, humans have an inborn need for love and belonging and yet in this case the narrator exhibits serious desperation for some little love and acceptance from what he refers to as beings, but to his utmost disappointment he is getting the worst rejection than the devil himself.
 In my opinion, although the beings have their reasons to snub him, the narrator deserves a chance to prove himself and earn his acceptance.
 In this essay, I am going to scan this passage and establish how it fits into the plot of the novel and then depict who the narrator is and the justifiability of his concern.

 The setting of this passage is in the cabin where Victor’s coffin is put by his friend Walton for mourning.
 When Walton hears some noise in the cabin, he rushes to check what is happening, only to see the monster mourning his creator, Victor Frankenstein.
 In disbelief, Walton accuses the monster of hypocrisy citing how bad the monster’s relationship was with Victor.
-For a moment I could agree with Walton because Victor had died trying to catch the monster to kill him since the monster had killed Victor’s loved ones like Henry Clerval, his best friend; Elizabeth, his bride, and many others.
+For a moment I could agree with Walton because Victor had died trying to catch the monster to kill him since the monster had killed Victor’s loved ones like Henry Clerval, his best friend, Elizabeth, his bride, and many others.
 The monster never refuses to have killed people but points out that Walton does not have a balanced version of what was going on, he only has one side of the story.

 The monster goes on to tell Walton the other side of the story, which is his version of the story.
 The monster’s discussion reaches the part of the passage in the question where he points out that he once had hope that he would meet with beings that would disregard his monstrous outlook and love him for his excellent personal qualities instead.
-When the beings rejected him he allowed crime to degrade him below the meanest animal.
+When the beings rejected him, he allowed crime to degrade him below the meanest animal.
 This part relates with an incident in the plot where the monster was alienated by Victor, the villagers and the Dclacey family, especially the Dclacey family because this was its chance to, at least, belong to a family to love and be loved, but instead the family violently isolated it because of how scary it looked.
 It is also true that the monster had excellent qualities, it knew no evil from its creation, this is justified by the good act that it deed when it saved a girl from destruction but was shot with a gun by one of the humans thinking that he was the attacker.

 This passage also fits well in the whole plot in that it happens after the death of Victor Frankenstein, so it gives Walton who represents humankind an uncontested platform to listen to the concerns of discriminated beings without interferences or distractions from Victor who could be representing prejudiced and conflicted humankind.
 That is why the monster is able to give an honesty speech that even if it had a scary appearance, that did not depict its inner character, and that despite all the killings it had done, those killings do not accurately represent the real person the monster is; the monster has excellent qualities that were corrupted by the evil treatment it got from humankind.